 When possible, consider getting rid of formal titles.
 While titles can play important roles in peoples’ professional lives, they can also create an atmosphere that’s much too formal and stringent.
 So if you don’t have to absolutely go by Senior Vice President of Innovation, think about going by Director of Fun.

 Nothing stagnates employee morale like a stagnant office.
 Mix things up.
-Let your employees work from home once in a while.
+Let your employees work from home once in a while, if your team primarily works in the office.
 Hold a company potluck in the middle of the week.
 Turn daily, mundane tasks into a competition.
 The more variety, spontaneity, and diversion you can throw into your workplace, the more you’ll see an increase in employee morale.

 Nobody wants to be stuck in a fluorescent-lit office during the summer—especially on a Friday.
-It kills morale.
-Instead, think about letting your employees take a few summer Fridays to themselves.
+This is a great opportunity to integrate an morale idea.
+Instead, think about letting your employees take a few summer Fridays to spend outdoors with their families.
 It will pay big dividends in the morale department.

 Don’t merely assume that your employees want to rush home right after work.
 For many, the relationships they have in the office are some of their most valuable.
 Encourage, sponsor, or even host a happy hour after work.

-During an eight hour workday, we need to be invigorated to do our best.
-Instituting group exercises during the day or week doesn’t just enhance office employee morale, it can help your employees work more efficiently and bring out their best.
+During an eight-hour workday, we need to be invigorated to do our best.
+Instituting group exercises at work during the day or week doesn’t just enhance office employee morale; it can help your employees work more efficiently and bring out their best.
 This doesn’t have to be big or expensive.
 Consider, for example, guided meditation or virtual yoga.

 Whether it’s a pinball machine or the mounted moose head, think of something weird and unique that only your office has.
-This builds culture, a sense of identity, and it can help your employees take pride in the office.
+This builds culture and a sense of identity, and it can help your employees take pride in the office.